chrisnorwood/tms-light-v1/README.md

 6. `heroku run rake db:migrate`
 7. `heroku run rake db:seed`

-*Note: YARN_PRODUCTION env. variable set to false, so `client/` devDependencies will properly build react app using npm-run-all, postcss, and purgecss. `react-scripts` still generates a minified production build without devDependencies, so this should not affect build size.*
+***Note**: YARN_PRODUCTION env. variable set to false, so `client/` devDependencies will properly build react app using npm-run-all, postcss, and purgecss. `react-scripts` still generates a minified production build without devDependencies, so this should not affect build size.*

 ## Misc.
 Notes
 * Modify any user-created CSS in /client/src/styles/src/ folder (they will compile to /client/src/styles/ root)